glfs-book/slfs/CONTRIBUTING.md

 needs to get updated.
 #### 3.1.1.12. `expand_date`
-This file is a Python script that expands the date variable in XML files, although this behavior has fallen out of favor in LFS QOL but remains strong in BLFS.
+This file is a Python script that expands the date variable in XML files, although this behavior has fallen out of favor in SLFS but remains strong in BLFS.
 Rarely needs to get updated.
 #### 3.1.1.13. `general.ent`
 This file is an XML entity file containing important variables used by the